TheBIMsider/bcfsleuth/README.md

 6. **Configuration**: Switch to Configuration tab for:
    - Creating export templates from current field selections
    - Managing saved templates (create, edit, apply, delete)
+   - Import/export templates as JSON files for backup or team sharing
    - Setting user preferences and defaults
    - Viewing processing history
 7. Select which fields to export using the dynamic field selection interface